adult education

 Cost: $50

-Welcome warm weather back to Montana!
-The YAM is planning an incredible Yoga & Figure Drawing retreat at Tippet Rise Art Center.
+The Yellowstone Art Museum is offering an incredible Yoga and Figure Drawing retreat at Tippet Rise Art Center.
 Participants will experience both art forms in symphony with the landscape and architectural wonder of the Cottonwood Campus.
 Artists, Beth Korth and Marilu Metherell will guide an in-depth dive into drawing the human figure as Yoga instructors, Sarah Brown and Carolanne Rohrs empower our studies with mindfulness of movement and form.

 Cancellation Policy